 Our long-term incentive program rewards the Named Executive Officers for the Company's performance over a multi-year period.
-Our long-term incentive program consists of two components: (1) restricted stock units that vest over time and (2) contingent performance shares.
-In 2016, all Named Executive Officers received their long-term incentive awards in these forms.
+Our long-term incentive program consists of two components: (1) restricted stock units ("RSUs") that vest over time and (2) contingent performance shares ("PSAs").
+In 2017, all Named Executive Officers received their long-term incentive awards in these forms, other than the options described below.
 The O&C Committee may also award one-time grants of restricted stock units in its discretion based on performance or other factors.

 Determining the Structure of Awards.
 As discussed above, the O&C Committee believes that long-term incentive compensation is essential to retaining and motivating executives.
 The O&C Committee further believes that providing our executives with long-term incentives will encourage them to operate the Company's business with a view towards building long-term shareholder value.
-Based on these considerations, the O&C Committee determined that for 2016, an equity award combination consisting of approximately one-half in value of restricted stock units, which vest ratably over a three-year period, and one-half in value of contingent performance shares, which cliff vests at the end of a three-year period, would best serve the goals that the O&C Committee sought to achieve for 2016.
+Based on these considerations, the O&C Committee determined that for 2017, an equity award combination consisting of approximately one-half in value of restricted stock units, which vest ratably over a three-year period, and one-half in value of contingent performance shares, which cliff vests at the end of a three-year period, would best serve the goals that the O&C Committee sought to achieve for 2017.
 The awards are granted subject to a pre-approved total target pool of restricted stock units and contingent performance share awards available to employees eligible to participate in the long-term incentive program.
-The only options that have been awarded since 2007 are options that will be granted to R. Scott Rowe as part of his one-time sign on grants.
-Additional information regarding Mr. Rowe's compensation is set forth under "-New Chief Executive Officer Compensation."
+The only options that have been awarded since 2007 are options that have been granted to R. Scott Rowe as part of his one-time sign on grants.
+Additional information regarding Mr. Rowe's compensation is set forth under "-New Chief Executive Officer Compensation in 2017."